 Pulling Google

-Lately, however, a theory (or method) seems to be arising that counters the idea of push SEO.
-Rather than asking you change your website to fit Google’s standards of a ‘good result’, this theory is supposed to literally change Google’s standards.
+Lately, however, a theory or method seems to be emerging that counters the idea of push SEO.
+Rather than asking you to change your website to fit Google’s standards of a ‘good result’, this theory is supposed to change Google’s standards literally.

 Google Has a Confidence Issue